oshholail/EGY-BCD/README.md

 </h1>

+The EGY-BCD dataset is available.
+Codes is coming soon.

 ## Updates
 | :zap:        | AFDE-Net has been submitted for publication at IEEE Geoscience and Remote Sensing Letters. |
 |---------------|:------------------------|